DocnetUK/php-japi/README.md

 ### Entry Point (index.php) ###

-Assuming:
+Assuming...

 - You've got Apache/whatever set up to route all requests to this file
 - An auto-loader is present (like the Composer example here) or you've included all files necessary
-- Your controllers are not name spaced and you're happy with our default configuration

-then something like this is all the code you need
+...then something like this is all the code you need

 ```php
 (new \Docnet\JAPI())->bootstrap(function(){